KonnorMJE/alttpr_tool/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Google API Setup
-For MSU downloading functionality, you'll need to set up Google API access.
-See [Google API Setup Guide](docs/GOOGLE_SETUP.md) for detailed instructions.
+To use MSU downloading features, you'll need Google API access.
+Starting with version 1.1.0, there are two ways to set this up:

+### Option 1: Use the "Managed" version (Recommended)
+1. Download the "Managed" release (includes`client_secrets.json` file)
+2. Send your Gmail address to [konnormje@gmail.com](mailto:konnormje@gmail.com) to be added to the testing whitelist
+   > Note: This whitelist requirement is temporary until the Google Cloud project exits testing mode
+3. Run the application and follow the OAuth prompt

+### Option 2: Create Your Own Google Cloud Project
+1. Download the "Selfhosted" release (no `client_secrets.json` file)
+2. Set up your own Google Cloud project and credentials
+3. Follow the instructions in the [Google API Setup Guide](docs/GOOGLE_SETUP.md)